Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Also known as temporary threshold shift (TTS) which occurs immediately after exposure to a high level of noise.
 There is gradual recovery when the affected person spends time in a quiet place.
 Complete recovery may take several hours or days (up to 48 hours).

-Permanent hearing loss, also known as permanent threshold shift (PTS), progresses constantly as noise exposure continues month after month and year after year.
+Permanent hearing loss, also known as permanent threshold shift (PTS), usually progresses constantly as noise exposure continues month after month and year after year.
 Most individuals do not notice the impairment at first.
 The hearing impairment is noticeable only when it is substantial enough to interfere with routine activities.
-At this stage, a permanent and irreversible hearing damage has occurred.
-Noise-induced hearing damage cannot be cured by medical treatment and worsens as noise exposure continues.
+At this stage, permanent and irreversible hearing damage has occurred.
+Noise-induced hearing damage cannot be cured by medical treatment and worsens as the noise exposure continues.